aprogrammercalledtom/flypost/docs/development.md

 ## Translation files

-Static page content can be changed via the admin panel in HOFFNUNG 3000.
+Static page content can be changed via the admin panel in .
 Email texts can be changed in `server/mails/` and translations in `common/locales`.

 ## Log levels